cmstar/go-conv/README_zh.md

 // The json package of the standard library does not support matching fields in case-insensitive manner.
 // We have to use field tag to specify the name of JSON properties.
 // With FieldMatcherCreator, we can unmarshal JSON in case-insensitive manner, using a map as a middleware.
-// Thou the performace is not good, but it works :) . middleware := make(map[string]interface{})
+// Thou the performance is not good, but it works :) . middleware := make(map[string]interface{})
 _ = json.Unmarshal([]byte(`{"name":"Alice", "mailAddr":"alice@example.org", "isVip": true, "age":27}`), &middleware)
 _ = c.Convert(middleware, &user)